TCC Windows Command Prompt : Upgrading the CMD Shell

-TCC works with your existing command line applications and batch files, but offers major improvements in command line and batch file capabilities, and adds thousands of new features to your command prompt windows.
+TCC works with your existing command line applications and batch files, but offers major improvements in command line editing and batch file scripting, and adds thousands of new features to your console windows.

 Reverse Proxy plugin provided by Sites R Us (sitesrus.ca)

 The TCC scripting language is a massive superset of the Windows CMD shell, with 245+ internal commands, 395+ internal functions, and 299 system variables.
 Almost all of the CMD command line commands (e.g. DIR, COPY, DEL, START, etc.) are enhanced with hundreds of additional options.
 And TCC adds more than 200 new commands.
 TCC can usually do in one or two lines what requires dozens CMD commands (when CMD can do it at all).

 The scripting language includes a complete set of extended flow control structures including IF-Then-Else, DO and FOR loops, SWITCH, subroutines, batch libraries, and more.

 Colorize your command line with TCC's syntax coloring, input, output, error, selection and directory colors, and ANSI x3.64 support.

 Most interactive commands (such as COPY, DEL, DIR, MOVE, REN, START, etc.) have command dialogs that allow you to select filenames and options and see your command line before executing it.
 The most powerful Windows command processor is also the easiest to use!